5 Problems with Amazon Dropshipping (And What to Do Instead)

 4. The Wrong Software Setup

-Perhaps the most essential piece of software for a dropshipper is the one they think about last: finding and speaking with suppliers.
+Perhaps the most essential piece of software for a dropshipper with an Amazon business is the one they think about last: finding and speaking with suppliers.

 Embrace the total digital age and intermediaries (just like you!) that are available.

-Some places to start are with basics like Alibaba find products, pricing, minimum order quantity requirements, and verify manufacturers.
+One place to start is with a basic overseas supplier like Alibaba, that helps you verify manufacturers, find the right product, the right price, as well as the minimum order quantity requirements.
 AliExpress is another excellent tool for finding a supply partner and because it also caters directly to consumers, you can usually find suppliers who are comfortable with lower order volumes.